SOCIAL SECURITY WAGE BASE

 NOTE — An employer is not required to use the IRS mileage rate for employee reimbursements, and therefore can reimburse more (taxable on excess) or less than the IRS rate.

-Students/children of business owners could earn up to $12,950 in wages during 2022 – up $400 from 2021 – without paying any Federal income tax.
-(This is amount is equal to the standard deduction for single taxpayers in 2022.)
+Students/children of business owners could earn up to $13,850 in wages during 2023 – up $900 from 2022 – without paying any Federal income tax.
+(This amount is equal to the standard deduction for single taxpayers in 2023.)
 As always, the wages paid to the owner’s children/grandchildren must be reasonable amounts based on the actual work completed.
 Maintain records to prove that wages paid to family members are “reasonable.”